sehejjain/DIS-Project/README.md

 5) Don't download from the same client which was used to register the file.
 Download from a different client.

-Initiate multiple terminal sessions and register the same file from all of them to create a multiple peers with the same file.
+Initiate multiple terminal sessions and register the same file from all of them to create multiple peers ready to share with the same file.

 Then try downloading the file from a different client where we did not register the file.
+This way, we can take advantage of p2p system to download different pieces of the same file from different peers, all at the same time.

+The downloaded file is present in the output folder.

 **Always send the handshake first**